-If you’re a project management professional who is ready to apply for the Project Management Professional (PMP®) certification, it’s very important that you are adequately prepared in advance.
-The application process can be fairly complex.
+If you’re a project management professional who is ready to apply for the Project Management Professional (PMP®) certification, you must be adequately prepared in advance.
+The application process can be fairly complicated.
 You must be able to provide all of your relevant professional experience, always keeping in mind that misleading information could result in your application being rejected.

 PMP Qualification Criteria

 To be eligible for the PMP® credential, you must meet certain educational and professional experience requirements.
 Some of the key requirements are as follows.